BillemZA/CS50-Final-Project/README.md

 The idea for the project came when deciding on my final CS50 project.
 I have never done a chrome axtension before of even worked with javascript this intuatively.
 Therefore I decided to challenge myself and try to build a chrome extension that I can actually use.

-Since I am on google a lot I decided to make a todo list, since it is basic enough but to challenge myself to actually build it.
-As i am on the internet a lot a todo list can actually be very helpful cause it is actually just there and no need to open a seperate app for windows.
+Since I am on google a lot I decided to make a to do list, since it is basic enough but still challenging enough for myself to actually build it.
+As I am on the internet a lot a to do list can actually be very helpful since it is just there and there is no need to open a seperate app for windows.
 Therefore the idea was born.

 ## Build using
 * [JSON](https://www.json.org/json-en.html)